algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ## rust.py

-The first step is to create a file called rust.py in the lang folder, we are going to follow the same architecture as the go file because rust is similar to go.
+The first step is to create a file called rust.py in the lang folder, we are going to follow the same architecture as the Go file because Rust is similar to Go.

 We are going to add some unused functions in the file to follow the same architecture as other files.